-Television work has included appearances on BBC One’s Empire presented by Jeremy Paxman (2011), BBC Two’s Cunk on Britain (2018), BBC One’s Heir Hunters (2014), BBC Four’s Masterpieces of the East (2008), BBC Four’s A Timewatch Guide: The British Empire, Heroes and Villains, presented by David Olusoga (2017), Channel Four’s The Royal House of Windsor (2017), the twelve-part Discovery series World War II: Witness to War (2017), Foxtel History Channel’s Turning Points episode on Winston Churchill (2018), and a BBC Culture review of the film Darkest Hour (2018).
+Television work has included appearances on BBC One’s Empire presented by Jeremy Paxman (2011), BBC Two’s Cunk on Britain (2018) and Cunk on Earth (2022), BBC One’s Heir Hunters (2014), BBC Four’s Masterpieces of the East (2008), BBC Four’s A Timewatch Guide: The British Empire, Heroes and Villains presented by David Olusoga (2017), Channel Four’s The Royal House of Windsor (2017), the twelve-part Discovery series World War II: Witness to War (2017), Foxtel History Channel’s Turning Points episode on Winston Churchill (2018), and BBC Culture’s review of the film Darkest Hour (2018).

 Radio appearances have included BBC Radio 3’s Night Waves (2009), BBC Radio Berkshire’s Mike Reed Show (2014), ARD German Radio (2014), BBC World Service’s Delivering the King’s Speech, presented by Louise Minchin (2014), BBC One’s Cue the Queen: Celebrating the Christmas Speech, presented by Kirsty Young (2015), and BBC World Service/National Public Radio’s review of the film Darkest Hour (2018).
 On Remembrance Sunday 2019, I did back-to-back live interviews on the South Asian contribution to the world wars on BBC Radio Manchester, BBC Radio Luton, BBC Radio Sheffield, BBC Radio Stoke, and BBC Radio West Midlands.